jasonching/winform_skeleton/README.md

 ```

 ## The Engine
 This is where the core logic goes.
-To make sure this class has nothing to do with the presentation layer, I have put it into a seperate project 'MyApp.Engine'.
+To make sure this class has nothing to do with the presentation layer, I have put it into a seperate project MyApp.Engine.
 This is a standard library project that has no presentation logic at all.
 Ideally, you don't have to change anything here if you decide to change the whole application to web tomorrow.

 # IoC
-There are still lots of people not using IoC in C#, and I am sure they are wrong.
-What IoC gives you is a single place to handle all the object association and life cycle management in one place.
-No more the ugly Singleton Instance object (https://msdn.microsoft.com/en-us/library/ff650316.aspx).
+If you are not using IoC, you are not a good C# developer.
+Just like Java developer not using Spring.
+What IoC gives you is a single place to handle all the object association and life cycle management.
+It keeps your code clean.
+And it helps you management objects in a controllable way.
+And it brings your interface abstraction into a whole new level.
+It makes unit testing a lot easier.
+And no more the [ugly Singleton implementation](https://msdn.microsoft.com/en-us/library/ff650316.aspx))!

 In this project, there are 2 Bootstrapper files under MyApp.WinForm.Windsor.Bootstrapper.
 All the object wiring is done there.
 We are keeping the ViewBootstrapper seperate becuase we are going to use a TestContainerBootstrapper to creating mocking views when we are running unit test.

-I choose Castle Windsor because it is popular and I don't see anything wrong with it. (https://msdn.microsoft.com/en-us/library/ff650316.aspx)
+I choose [Castle Windsor](http://www.castleproject.org/projects/windsor/) because it is popular and I don't see anything wrong with it.

-Ninject (http://www.ninject.org/) is also a good choice, but Castlle Windsor just has more features.
+[Ninject](http://www.ninject.org/) is also a good choice, but Castlle Windsor just has more features.

 See how the magic works in LauncherPresenter
 ```